ydafalla/D-S-tream-of-Anomalies/Readme.md

 The Local Outlier Factor algorithm was used to try to detect anomaly points.

 #### Summareis of results:
-##### Isolation Forest: 1134 anomalies detected out of 22695 records
+##### Isolation Forest: 1135 anomalies detected out of 22695 records
 ##### One ClassSVM: 1080 anomalies detected out of 22695 records

-* We observe that both algorithms were able to detect almost equal number of anomalies.
+* We observe that both algorithms were able to detect roughly equal number of anomalies.